 The College aims to encourage lecturers to explore new facilities, resources and activities that complement pedagogical activities through synchronous and asynchronous modes of delivery.
 Innovative ideas are nurtured and developed by working with the Educational Technologist at the College and staff are encouraged to seek appropriate and innovative modes of delivery to make the student experience as interactive and positive as possible.
 Staff members are encouraged to participate in further research and CPD modules and other opportunities.
 By recognising the importance of professional and personal development as an important factor in the development of key staff, the College encourages staff members as much as reasonably possible in research activities.
 Staff members are encouraged to participate in regulatory body discussions in the sector and their participation in forums as part of the HECA groups are also encouraged and facilitated.
-An example of this is participation in the National Forum for the Enhancement of Teaching and Learning in Higher Education.
+An example of this is participation.